Triumph Daytona 955i

 Maybe in next rewrite, he'll fix the ignition timing and dyno chapters...

-Otherwise great book with great starting ideas.
+Otherwise great book with great starting ideas.eat book with great starting ideas.

 My bible